nasa-jpl/tos2ca-anomaly-detection/README.md

 [![Language](https://img.shields.io/badge/python-3.9-blue)](#)

+The ``anomaly-detection`` library is part of the of the TOS2CA Project.
+For more information, visit the TOS2CA website at [https://nasa-jpl.github.io/tos2ca-documentation/](https://nasa-jpl.github.io/tos2ca-documentation/).

 This python library is responsible for:
 - Taking user input about an inequality, variables, temporal bounds, and geospatial bounds
 - Retrieving subsetted data matching that user input